Honda / OSU Partnership

-The partnership dates back to the establishment of the Honda of America manufacturing facility in East Liberty Ohio in 1988, when an endowment for transportation research was established at the Ohio State college of engineering in conjunction with Honda.
-That endowment now generates $1.5 million in revenue anually to be invested in ground transportation related programs in the college of engineering.
+The partnership dates back to the establishment of the Honda of America manufacturing facility in East Liberty Ohio in 1988, when an endowment for transportation research was established at the Ohio State College of Engineering in conjunction with Honda.
+That endowment now generates $1.5 million in revenue annually to be invested in ground transportation-related programs in the college.

 This collaboration positively impacts research, the development of technical professionals in the transportation field, and outreach to the broader community.
 This research has been influential in reducing worker injuries in automotive assembly, and other projects have dramatically reduced the energy required for climate control in painting operations.